sveredyuk/redis_record/README.md

 * Associations: belongs_to, has_many... etc
 * Better uniqueness validator
+* Callbacks
 * Timestamps extension: created_at, updated_at
-* Callbacks
-* Some more featues ?
+* Try to reproduce 100% ActiveRecord API.